-The Management Company may use techniques and instruments as defined in Sections 8 and the following of the Management Regulations, in particular securities repurchase agreements as well as derivatives as defined in Section 4 No. 5 of the Management Regulations, in accordance with the investment restrictions of the Fund for the purpose of efficient portfolio management (including transactions entered into for hedging purposes).
+The Management Company may use techniques and instruments as defined in Sections 8 et seq. of the Management Regulations, in particular securities repurchase agreements and securities lending transactions as well as derivatives as defined in Section 4 No. 4 of the Management Regulations, in accordance with the investment restrictions of the Fund for the purpose of efficient portfolio management (including transactions entered into for hedging purposes and for speculative purposes).
+The Management Company may also, in particular, enter into market-contrary transactions, which could lead to gains for the Fund if the prices of the underlying securities fall, or to losses for the Fund if the prices rise.